peterwwillis/devopsyoga-content/principles/index.md

 You can think of DevOps as widening Agile principles to encompass the systems and operations needed to maintain reliable, quality products for customers at scale.

----
-To continue learning about DevOps, read about its [Methods](../methods/).

 [1]: https://www.informationweek.com/devops/agile-vs-devops-10-ways-theyre-different/d/d-id/1326121
 [2]: https://www.guru99.com/agile-vs-devops.html